Festivals-App/festivals-identity-server/operation/DEPLOYMENT.md

 # Development Deployment

+This deployment guide explains how to deploy the FestivalsApp Identity Server using certificates intended for development purposes.

 ## Prerequisites

 This guide assumes you have already created a Virtual Machine (VM) by following the [VM deployment guide](https://github.com/Festivals-App/festivals-documentation/tree/main/deployment/vm-deployment).